 Mirrors were decorative yet utilitarian components in the colonial house.
-Large mirrors were for not only seeing one's reflection but were also for reflecting light into rooms.
-Often ornately carved frames would hold mirrors cut into pieces from mica and mercury glass as large pieces of mirror were not available.
-Smaller pieces would be arranged in a geometric form to create a larger expanse or they would be encrusted into the frame to create a playful reflection strategically placed for illumination of dark areas in a room.
-These were actually called reflector mirrors and could be found or commissioned bespoke to create light and sparkle in a room.
+Large mirrors were not only for seeing one's reflection but were also for reflecting light into rooms.
+Often, ornately-carved frames would hold mirrors cut into pieces from mica and mercury glass since large pieces of mirror were not available.
+Smaller pieces would be arranged in a geometric form to create a larger expanse or they would be encrusted into the frame to create a playful reflection strategically placed to illuminate the darker areas in a room.
+These were actually called reflector mirrors, and they could either be found or commissioned as bespoke pieces to create light and sparkle in a room.
 Mirror elements were essential to Colonial decor.